High Bridge (New York City): Post-opening

-Restoration

 In November 2006, the Department of Parks and Recreation announced that the bridge would reopen to pedestrians in 2009.
 This date was repeatedly put off.
 A $20 million renovation project would include strengthening the arch, improving staircases, cameras on both ends of the bridge, and boat beacon lights among other features.

 In 2009, preliminary planning, funded by PlaNYC, began for restoring the High Bridge.
 The High Bridge Coalition raised funds and public awareness to restore High Bridge to pedestrian and bicycle traffic, joining the Highbridge Parks in both Manhattan and the Bronx that together cover more than 120 acre of parkland, and providing a link in New York's greenway system.
 In early 2010, a contract was signed with Lichtenstein Consulting Engineers and Chu & Gassman Consulting Engineers (MEP sub-consultant) to provide designs for the restored bridge.

 On January 11, 2013, the mayor's office announced the bridge would reopen for pedestrian traffic by 2014, but in August 2014, the open was postponed to spring of 2015.
 In May 2015, the Parks Department announced a July opening and a July 25 festival.
 The ribbon was cut for the restored bridge at about 11:30 a.m. on June 9, 2015, with the bridge open to the general public at noon.
 The High Bridge was illuminated at night following its restoration.